-SSE Airtricity - proud to be Ireland’s largest provider of 100% green energy
+SSE Airtricity - Ireland’s largest provider of 100% green energy^

-As well as supplying 100% green energy to more Irish homes and businesses than any other supplier, we’re also proud to be the largest generator of wind power in Ireland.
-SSE’s operational portfolio of 28 onshore wind farms has a combined generation capacity of 768MW, making SSE the largest generator and provider of renewable energy in the all-island Single Electricity Market.
-This portfolio includes the 169MW Galway Wind Park, now Ireland’s largest wind farm which was jointly developed with Coillte.
+As well as supplying 100% green energy to more Irish homes and businesses than any other supplier, SSE is also the largest generator of wind power in Ireland, with an operational portfolio of 28 onshore wind farms totalling a combined generation capacity of over 700MW.
+This makes SSE the largest generator and provider of renewable energy in the all-island Single Electricity Market.
+This portfolio includes the 174MW Galway Wind Park, Ireland’s largest wind farm which is co-owned with Greencoat Renewables.